Hermann Friedrich Kohlbrugge: Twentieth century and later

 The true rehabilitation of Kohlbrugge's thought came in the twentieth century.
-In the Theology of the Nineteenth Century, Karl Barth argued that, while Kolhbrugge remained relatively unknown, he was in reality the only nineteenth century theologian whose "greatness" merited comparison to the protestant reformers: "More forcefully than anyone before and after him in the nineteenth century, Kohlbrugge brought reformed theology back onto the scene, thus reminding protestantism of its origin, of its essence."
+In the Theology of the Nineteenth Century, Karl Barth argued that, while Kolhbrugge remained relatively unknown, he was in reality the only nineteenth century theologian whose "greatness" merited comparison to the Protestant reformers: "More forcefully than anyone before and after him in the nineteenth century, Kohlbrugge brought reformed theology back onto the scene, thus reminding protestantism of its origin, of its essence."
 The great Dutch theologian Oepke Noordmans wrote that Kohlbrugge deserved "without any doubt a place among the classics of the Church" and that he "found accents that can compete with and sometimes surpass Luther's mighty talent".
 Kornelis Heiko Miskotte wrote that Kohlbrugge "more than Kierkegaard and Kutter has that curious tone of paradoxical certainty, which feels so beneficial to us in Luther."
 The German theologian Dietrich Bonhoeffer referred positively in his "Nachfolge" (1937) to Kohlbrugge.
-Cornelis Graafland wrote that for many Kohlbrugge "meant a discovery and liberation" and a "second coversion."
+Cornelis Graafland wrote that for many Kohlbrugge "meant a discovery and liberation" and a "second conversion."
 For the theologian Pieter de Vries "Kohlbrugge became in his teaching, a real comforter to mourners, an encourager of those who struggled with their own sinfulness and weakness."
 Kohlbrugge's sermons and writings are a breath of fresh air, a refreshment, an oasis.
 Other theologians have also stressed that Kohlbrugge was a liberation for many believers: "We have met many people, sometimes also young people, who have personally experienced this.
 Who were led by Kohlbrugge from the service houses in which they sometimes sighed for years."

-Nowadays Kohlbrugge's sermons are widely read and admired by a wide range of protestants: by puritans and pietists, but also by modern Barthian theologians.
+Nowadays Kohlbrugge's sermons are widely read and admired by a wide range of Protestants: by modern puritans and pietists.